RobTillaart/TLC5917/README.md

 The library allows to set the channels (outputs) on/off individually or as a group in one call.
 Furthermore it allows to set a current gain for all devices connected.

-The **TLC5916** is a derived class that is functional identical to the TLC5917.
+The **TLC5916** is a derived class that is functional identical to the **TLC5917**.
 When implementation proceeds this might change, the difference is in support for fetching the status and error modi.
-This functionality is not supported by the library yet, so there is no difference between the **TLC5916** and **TLC5917** for now.
+As this functionality is not supported by the library yet, there is no difference between the **TLC5916** and **TLC5917** for now.

 The library needs more testing with hardware.
 Please share your experiences.

 (Changes of the interface are definitely possible).

 ### Schema

-Always check your datasheet!
+Always check the datasheet!

 ```
             TLC5917